 The most successful freelancers on Fiverr have professional-looking profiles, offer clear outlines of what services they deliver, and define their work by niche.
 What we mean by niche is specializing in a specific industry or type of client.
 For example, you can advertise that you specialize in proofreading personal finance blogs, romance novels, college admissions essays, and so on.

-UpWork is another solid option for proofreaders who want to start with no previous experience.
+UpWork is another solid option if you want to make money proofreading with no previous experience.
 UpWork is similar to Fiverr, but freelancers can also browse open job listings and pitch clients with proposals.
 Having a professional-looking profile and writing personalized proposals is the best way to get noticed on UpWork.

 American Journal Experts provides English language editing and other manuscript preparation services to researchers, scientists, and scholars.
 To work as a proofreader for AJE, you’ll need to be an expert in a particular field.
 Being an expert means you have specialized knowledge or skills in one of the industries they work with.